Baez HR, Cubs win 5-3; Alonso sets Mets mark for rookie HRs

 DeGrom also drove in a run with a single.

-Alonso’s solo shot to center came on an 0-2 pitch from Hamels in the fourth.
+Alonso’s solo shot to center came on a soft 0-2 pitch from Hamels in the fourth that Hamels said resulted from a “mixup” with catcher Victor Caratini.
 The 24-year-old had homered on Saturday to set a new mark for NL rookies before the All-Star break.

+“Thankfully I saw two of them in the previous at-bat and saw it long enough and put a really good swing on it,” Alonso said.
+“I’m proud of it, but I wish we won today.
+It was a tough loss.”

 Alonso connected in his 77th game while Strawberry hit 26 in 133 games in 1983.
 The Mets’ record for homers in a season is 41, shared by Carlos Beltran and Todd Hundley.